ConSol/sakuli/docs/troubleshooting-tuning-sakuli-client.md

 ### Hanging applications

-TODO STARTER: change to preHook
 If you are testing applications which tend to hang/freeze, there is a solution (currently only for Windows) to "tidy up" stale processes on each start of Sakuli.
-Add this line to `sakuli.bat`:
+Use the flag `-preHook` flag to add the `killproc.vbs` script:

-    cscript.exe %SAKULI_HOME%\bin\helper\killproc.vbs -f %SAKULI_HOME%\bin\helper\procs_to_kill.txt
+    sakuli -preHook 'cscript.exe %SAKULI_HOME%\bin\helper\killproc.vbs -f %SAKULI_HOME%\bin\helper\procs_to_kill.txt' run ...

 In `procs_to_kill.txt` you can define which processes should be killed before Sakuli starts a new check: